mgtitimoli/eslint-config/README.md

 I will enumerate below some of the reasons that pushed me to publish this package:

-1. **The obvious reason**: it allows anyone to be able to use it just doing a simple `npm install`
+1. **The obvious one**: it allows anyone to be able to use it just doing a simple `npm install`
 2. I have been using this configuration in a lot of projects and I really liked their resulting shape and low complexity
-3. It helps me sharing my passion about the code quality and encourages teams to take some time to discuss about this
+3. It helps me sharing my passion about code quality and best practices, and encourages teams to take some time to discuss about this

 ## License